raintank/raintank-apps/DESIGN.md

 Example Kubernetes deployment are provided.

+The task-server and task-agents are run as statefulsets to retain the naming convention for the pod plus allow for buffering of metrics when they cannot be sent.

 ## Docker

 A "docker-compose" example is provided that will stand up a complete instance of the application.